dreramirez91/SEIRTrainingManual/Attendance.md

 ## Revisions

 If a student requests that you "give them their token back" because of some excuse or another, you must first get approval from their CL. **No revisions to student attendance should be made with the CL's approval outside of a SEIR pressing the wrong button after the attendance token has expired (e.g. pressing "Excused" when the student should have been marked "Tardy.")**

+# Energy Management

+> I have come to the frightening conclusion that I am the decisive element.
+It is my personal approach that creates the climate.
+It is my daily mood that makes the weather.
+I possess tremendous power to make life miserable or joyous.

+*— Haim G. Ginott*

+Your energy matters!
+Keep it lively for an interactive and positive bootcamp experience.

+- As much as possible, avoid silence!
+      - Use polls and conversations to maintain engagement.
+      - Stimulate conversations for rapport-building, especially early on!.
+      - Personalize by using student names.